nav_sign

 Tom Marty

-I’m a Ph.D. student at Mila under the supervision of Dhanya Sridhar.
-I'm originally from Réunion Island.
+I’m a Ph.D. student in Deep Learning at Mila under the supervision of Dhanya Sridhar.
+I'm originally from Réunion Island .
 I own an engineering degree from École Polytechnique (X2018) in Paris, and a Master's degree in Operational Research from Polytechnique Montréal.

-My current research interest falls at the crossroad of language understanding, generalization and Deep Learning with a focus on :
+My current research interest falls at the crossroad of probabilistic modelling, generalization and causality with a focus on :

 In a previous researcher life, I specialized in Reinforcement Learning and Combinatorial Optimization.
-I developed SeaPearl, a fully functional Open-Source Constraint Programming solver capable of learning optimal branching heuristic using RL.
+I developed SeaPearl, a fully functional Open-Source Constraint Programming solver.

 Feel free to reach out to me via email if you have any questions or for potential collaborations.